Steampunk FAQ

 Boots and Shoes: Leather boots or shoes with buckles or gears can complete the ensemble.
 You can find pre-made options or customise existing footwear with steampunk elements.

-Accessorise with Jewellery: Pocket watches, compasses, and key necklaces can add a touch of adventure to the outfit.
-Look for antique-looking pieces or make your own using polymer clay or found objects.
+Jewellery: Pocket watches, and necklaces with keys and compasses, can add a touch of adventure to an outfit.
+Look for antique-looking pieces in charity shops, or make your own using polymer clay or found objects.

 DIY Props: Consider making simple props like toy guns, telescopes, or mini treasure chests to complement the outfit and encourage imaginative play.